jasjs1/jasjs1/README.md

 ### Hi there 👋, I'm Jayce
 #### Lua Developer

-I'm Jayce and I am a Lua programmer I like to make applications that are based in the console.
-I am enjoying learning different things about programing and becoming a better developer.
+Hi I am Jayce Sagvold, I am a Lua console based app developer.
+I love learning new things, especally about programming.
+My dream tech comapanies to work for is Microsoft, Apple, or Tesla.
+Also,

 ## Current Programming Skills
 - Lua for console based applications